Football at the 2004 Summer Olympics – Women's tournament: Seeding

-As the another sports, the tournament was originally planned to form two groups of five teams in the group stage, then play a knockout stage by four teams (two top teams in each group).

-Due to logistical and calendar issues, the tournament format had to be changed.FIFA decided to form three groups of three or four teams in the group stage, then play a knockout stage by eight teams (two top teams in each group and two best third-placed teams from three groups).
+The tournament was originally planned to form two groups of five teams in the group stage, then play a knockout stage by four teams (two top teams in each group).
+Due to logistical and calendar issues, the tournament format had to be changed.
+FIFA decided to form three groups of three or four teams in the group stage, then play a knockout stage by eight teams (two top teams in each group and two best third-placed teams from three groups).